 The Company is responsible for payments under leases for certain closed stores.
-The Company was also responsible for payments under leases for two former distribution centers whose leases expired in June 2005 and September 2005.
-The Company accounts for abandoned lease facilities in accordance with SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities.
-A facility is considered abandoned on the date that the Company ceases to use it.
+The Company accounts for abandoned lease facilities in accordance with SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities A facility is considered abandoned on the date that the Company ceases to use it.
 On this date, the Company records an expense for the present value of the total remaining costs for the abandoned facility reduced by any actual or probable sublease income.
-Due to the uncertainty regarding the ultimate recovery of the future lease and related payments, the Company recorded charges of \$0.1 million, \$0.1 million and \$0.3 million in 2007, 2006 and 2005, respectively.
+Due to the uncertainty regarding the ultimate recovery of the future lease and related payments, the Company recorded charges of \$0.6 million, \$0.1 million and \$0.1 million in 2008, 2007 and 2006, respectively.